koji-kojiro/cl-repl/README.md

 ### %edit (for SBCL only)
 Start editing the code with the text editor specified by the environment variable `EDITOR`.
 Currently, supported only for SBCL.

+We tested below editors.
+- emacs (recommended)
+- lem (recommended)
+- vi
+- joe
+- nano

+We recommend to add the line `export EDITOR="emacs -nw -q"` to your `.bashrc`.
+We recommend [lem](https://github.com/cxxxr/lem) also, because it's very lightweight and highly optimized for Common Lisp.

 ### %load [systems]...